ppmim/PAPI4K/papi/docs/data.rst

 ..
 Note:: The above extension name and order are only valid from version GEIRS-r731M-18 onwards.

-Headers
+H2RG Header
-'''''''
+''''''''''''

-The header keywords currently used in a raw PANIC FITS file is as shown bellow:
+The header keywords currently used in a raw **H2RG** PANIC FITS file is as shown bellow:

 **Primary Header**